 I love giving children’s books as gifts.
-Today I’m writing a gift guide to encourage a love of reading.
-F is in reception, her first year at school.
-We had a parent’s information evening the other day which was really trying to tell parents that reading to your child is the most important thing you can do to support their learning.
+Today I’m writing a gift guide of gifts to encourage a love of reading.
+We were once told my our daughter’s primary school teacher that reading to your child is the most important thing you can do to support their learning.
 These gifts are more than reading books, they are books and extra bits that help children fall in love with reading.
 These things can all help to make reading magical for young children and help build their vocabulary too.

 This post contains affiliate links.
 If you buy through them I may make a small commission.
 This does not affect the price you pay.
 Some items in this post were sent to me in exchange for inclusion in this gift guide.
 Items are marked with a *

 Little box of books subscription *

 This is the Christmas gift that keeps giving.
 A book subscription makes a lovely gift for kids and this one is perfect.
 You can choose if you want a subscription for a 0-3 year old or 4-7 and then if you want 2, 3 or 4 books.
 You can also choose a 1 month subscription or a 3 or 6 month.
 The books are carefully curated by the team to be gender neutral, multicultural and feature a mix of family situations.
 The books are individually wrapped in colourful paper and the packages also include free gifts and activities that are based on the books in your box.
 We loved the selection of books and activities that were in our pack.
 Find out more and order your subscription here.